-Conquest of the King Crab – discussing the invasive status of Lithodid crabs in Antarctica
+Conquest of the King Crab – Discussing the invasive status of Lithodid crabs in Antarctica

 It has long been believed that there are no crabs in Antarctica.
 However, in 2006 at Palmers Deep (Antarctic shelf), scientists disproved this theory.
 Three species of crabs, all from the family Lithodidae, or king crab, were discovered with population densities of over 10,000 per kilometre squared.
 Since this discovery, further studies have uncovered 22 different species of crustaceans within the Southern Ocean.
 Little is known about these species, as some are endemic to this location.
-From this finding two opposing theories have been generated.
+From these findings two opposing theories have been generated.

 “Invasion Theory” suggests there were previously no crustaceans located within the Southern Ocean, but global warming has allowed organisms to recolonize previously uninhabitable areas.
-The cooling that created the Antarctic began 50 million years ago, triggered by movement of the plates; the Antarctic Circumpolar Current (ACC) was created and theorized to act almost as a physical barrier to the movement of species.
+The cooling that created the Antarctic began 50 million years ago, triggered by movement of the plates; the Antarctic Circumpolar Current (ACC) was created and acts almost as a physical barrier to the movement of species.
 Temperatures within the Southern Ocean show a current annual variation of only 2.5°C due to this current, making them highly stable in regards to temperature, varying around 0°C. These conditions are alleged to have caused the disappearance of shell-crushing predatory crustaceans; becoming locally extinct 15 million years ago, during the Miocene period.
 Only five crustacean species were thought to remain in the Southern Ocean, all coming from the shrimp family.

 In the past 50 years temperatures within the Southern Ocean have risen by 1°C, and are projected to climb by 2°C more in the next 80 years.
 The Lithodid crabs discovered in Palmers deep were restricted to areas exceeding temperature of 1.4°C, despite surface water temperatures of the Southern Ocean only reaching 1°C. Contrary to oceans around the world, where temperatures decrease with depth, temperatures within the Southern Ocean increase with depth, as warmer waters are pushed down by the circulation of the ACC.
 The crabs were located at 850m and are currently absent in the extensively surveyed colder, shallower surrounding areas; despite some of the species present being able to colonise depths of 250m in warmer locations.